HobbyTransform/Encoded-Laser-and-LED-Serial-Communication/README.md

 8. you should receive the message on the receiver serial window automatically

 ## How it works (byte-wise):
-1. Each byte of data typed into the serial window is encoded via hamming encoding (but not encrypted) to add some robustness to noise, producing an unsigned 16 bit integer
+1. Each byte of data typed into the serial window is encoded via hamming encoding, producing an unsigned 16 bit integer
 2. the 16-bit integer is then modulated via manchester modulation, producing 44 bits of data (with half bits, start and stop bits etc.)
 3. the 44-bit data is sent via the laser or LED, 1's are on and 0's are off
 4. the 44-bit signal is received by the photo-detector and manchester-demodulated to reconstruct the 16-bit encoded signal